themesdefrance/Cocorico-Social/readme.txt

 2. Tab Networks - Onglet Réseaux

 == Changelog ==

+= 1.1.6 =
+- New : Share counters are now included
+- New : 2 new filters to show/hide Twitter hashtags from categories and tags
+- Update : CSS optimization

 = 1.1.5 =
 - Update : Shortcodes are now internationalized thanks to Remi Corson http://www.remicorson.com/how-to-create-translation-ready-shortcodes/